Why Courteeners' Cavorting was an f-you to the Manchester indie scene

 Get your hand out of my trouser leg/

 We're turning up tonight but only to knock you down a peg or two"

-However, speaking to Radio X's John Kennedy about the track, Liam Fray explained it was written from the point of view of an “outsider” in the Manchester music scene and taking a "pot shot" at other bands.
+Speaking to Radio X's John Kennedy about the song, Liam Fray explained it was written from the point of view of an “outsider” in the Manchester music scene and taking a "pot shot" at other bands.

 Watch Fray explain all in our our video:

 The Middleton man explained: “Cavorting is actually us taking a pot shot at the guys that we knew that were in bands in Manchester that were strutting round thinking they were the dogs’.